 - Avocado Cilantro Dip – Without wanting to sound too dramatic, this recipe is a game-changer.
-Smooth with a little bit of kick thanks in large part to the tomatillos, a generous smear of this creamy dip on your burger will take it to a whole new level.
+Smooth with a little bit of bite thanks in large part to the tomatillos, a generous smear of this creamy dip on your burger will take it to a whole new level.
 You can also serve it alongside a bowl full of chips.
 This dip tastes so good, you may have a hard time believing that it offers some serious health benefits.
 Avocados are virtually the only fruit that contains heart-healthy monounsaturated fat – a good kind of fat that helps to keep you feeling full while offering protection from cardiovascular disease.
 You may want to keep some of this dip in your fridge 24/7.
-No joke.

 - Homemade BBQ Sauce – Five simple ingredients are all you need to impress your guests at your next backyard BBQ or summertime soiree.
 If you’re a culinary overachiever, you can even make your own ketchup to use as an ingredient in the sauce.

 - Easy Balsamic Vinegar Dressing – Most Americans aren’t eating nearly enough vegetables, but we tend to exceed our recommended intakes for animal protein and sugar-sweetened desserts.
 This no-fuss dressing may quickly become your go-to recipe when looking for a simple way to elevate your homemade salads and make them a bit more appealing to both kids and adults.
 Keep any leftover dressing stored in your fridge so you’ll always have your favorite salad accompaniment on hand.